 Please apply to: email@example.com.

 Please complete the NPP Application and include a brief resume, 2 references and a description of your specific interests and goals.
 Federal work study is required for paid internships.
-Without work study, NPP is not able to offer paid internships but works with interns to develop projects that will advance their interests and goals.
+Without work study or other funding, NPP is not able to offer paid internships but works with interns to develop projects that will advance their interests and goals.

 See link below for application.